Collection is open to the public.

 Many of the slides are identified on handwritten labels, presumably by Mrs. Warner.
 Most can be dated only from context and comparison with her letters and travel diaries.
 Multiple arrangement systems have been used over the years, in conjunction with Warner’s lectures.
 The images are currently numbered sequentially by box.
 A database inventory that includes references to other numbering sequences is available.

-Selected photographs in this collection are available online as digital images.
-See the Gertrude Bass Warner lantern slides in the University of Oregon Libraries' Digital Collections.
+Selected photographs in this collection are available online in the Gertrude Bass Warner Lantern Slides in Oregon Digital.

 Property rights reside with Special Collections & University Archives, University of Oregon Libraries.
 Copyright resides with the creators of the documents or their heirs.
 All requests for permission to publish collection materials must be submitted to Special Collections & University Archives.
 The reader must also obtain permission of the copyright holder.